 Melaleuca Alternifolia Leaf Oil

 It has many practical properties such as being antiseptic, bactericidal, insecticidal, expectorant as well as being useful against parasites, but it has been traditionally used by therapists for its most powerful effects as an antiviral, fungicidal and immune stimulant.
-We recommend it for its cosmetic uses which are numerous.
+We recommend Tea Tree Oil for its cosmetic uses which are numerous.

 It appears to be more effective when used in weaker dilutions under 2% than when used neat, this is quite often the case with many oils in that less is more effective

 Tea Tree Oil can be used neat on the skin in small amounts (such as on a spot or pimple) but is best used diluted as most essential oils are.